EDO WONDERLAND Nikko Edomura (EDO WONDERLAND(エドワンダーランド) 日光江戸村)

 - Smoking

-- Others (Smoking area Available at the entrance and facility)
+- Available (Smoking area available at the entrance and inside the facility)

 - Vegetarian Menu